spotify/scio/site/src/paradox/io/Type-Safe-BigQuery.md

 ### BigQueryType and IntelliJ IDEA

-See [[FAQ#how-to-make-intellij-idea-work-with-type-safe-bigquery-classes]] for making IntelliJ happy with type safe BigQuery.
+See @ref[the FAQ](../FAQ.md#how-to-make-intellij-idea-work-with-type-safe-bigquery-classes-) for making IntelliJ happy with type safe BigQuery.

 ### Custom types and validation

-See [[OverrideTypeProvider]] for details about the custom types and validation mechanism.
+See @ref[OverrideTypeProvider](../internals/OverrideTypeProvider.md) for details about the custom types and validation mechanism.